sferik/t-ruby/README.md

 Some users have reported success adding their number using the mobile site,
 <https://mobile.twitter.com/settings>, which seems to bypass the carrier check at the moment.

-Twitter allows a given phone number to be associated with only one account.
-If you want t to have write access to more than one account, therefore, you should create an application with write permission in an account with an associated phone number, and then use the consumer key and consumer secret from that application to authorize t for your other Twitter accounts.

 Now, you're ready to authorize a Twitter account with your application.
 To proceed, type the following command at the prompt and follow the instructions: